peteamiri/Tutorials/SalesForce/CertNote2.md

 Now joint reports can be printed and exported up to 2000 records in excel

-Tags are words or short phrases that you can associate with most Salesforce records to describe and organize their data in a personalized way.
+Tags are words or short phrases that you can associate with most SalesForce records to describe and organize their data in a personalized way.
 Use tags to group records from various objects by a common topic or use, and then use those tags in search to make finding information fast and intuitive.
 For example, if you met a number of contacts and leads at a conference, you might tag them all with the phrase User Conference 2011.
 You could then search for the User Conference 2011 tag and click that tag in search results to retrieve those records.
-Salesforce supports two types of tags.
+SalesForce supports two types of tags.
 Personal tags are private.
 Only you can view any personal tags that you add to a record.
 Public tags are shared among all users in an organization.
 Any user with access to the record can view the public tags that you add.
 Administrators can enable personal and public tags for accounts, activities, assets, campaigns, cases, contacts, contracts, dashboards, documents, events, leads, notes, opportunities, reports, solutions, tasks, and any custom objects (except relationship group members), allowing you to: